Frequently Asked Questions

 Q: Who are you?
 Who runs this site?

 I actually get this question fairly often.
-I choose to remain anonymous and MOST people respect that.
-It really bothers some that they don’t know who I am and can’t control what I’m doing.
+I choose to remain anonymous and most people respect that.

 I do not disclose anything to anyone regarding any conversation I may or may not have had with any person.
 Please save yourself the trouble and don’t ask.

-I don’t work in public safety.
+I do not work in public safety.
 I am not a dispatcher.
+I do not work in a tech-related industry.
+I do not work in a communications-related industry.
 I am not from Arkansas.
 I am not from the Mid-South.
 I didn’t grow up around here.
-You wouldn’t know me if I was standing in front of you.
+You probably don’t know me.

 Q: Why are you doing this?
 What is this all about?